tencentyun/intlcloud-documents/product/计算/云服务器-新/产品介绍/实例/预留实例概述_intl.md

 >
 > RIs do not support configuration adjustment.
 If the configuration of a pay-as-you-go instance matched with a RI is adjusted, the RI discount will become inapplicable.
 >
 > After the RI-matched pay-as-you-go instance shuts down or is forced to shut down, the RI discount is still applicable to the pay-as-you-go instance.

 #### Launch Schedule

-Currently, RIs are offered via whitelist.
+Currently, RIs are offered to allowed users.
 You can go to the RI beta page and submit an [application](https://intl.cloud.tencent.com/apply/p/bvrqmrrp5ns).

 #### Attributes

 - [Region](https://intl.cloud.tencent.com/document/product/213/6091): Region refers to the geographic region where a physical IDC is located, such as Silicon Valley
 - [Availability zone](https://intl.cloud.tencent.com/document/product/213/6091): Availability zone refers to the physical IDC in Tencent Cloud that has independent power supply and network, such as Silicon Valley Zone 1
 - [Instance type](https://intl.cloud.tencent.com/document/product/213/11518): Tencent Cloud offers multiple instance types, eg. standard model
 - [Instance specifications](https://intl.cloud.tencent.com/document/product/213/11518): Specifications of a RI model, such as S4.SMALL1
 - OS: Linux

 > The discount can be applied to a pay-as-you-go instance only if it is within the normal lifecycle of a RI and has exactly the same attributes as the RI.